NAIDOC Celebrations

 • The competition offers the chance to exhibit to the whole school and the wider community.

-One artwork will be selected as the winner of the Celebrating Joondalup competition and will be used to represent the City of Joondalup in the annual Showcase in Pixels competition.
+Students were invited to participate the Celebrating Joondalup School Art competition.
+One artwork was selected as the winner of the Celebrating Joondalup competition and will be used to represent the City of Joondalup in the annual Showcase in Pixels competition.

-The artwork will be on display in Yagan Square in September 2024 along with entries from Local Governments across Western Australia.
+The artwork will be on display in Yagan Square in November 2024 along with entries from other Local Governments across Western Australia.

 Keep up to date on what the City has available for schools and subscribe to the School Connections eNewsletter.

-The 2023 Celebrating Joondalup and Showcase in Pixels, secondary school winner was Taj Eaton from Prendiville Catholic College.
+The 2024 Celebrating Joondalup and Showcase in Pixels, secondary school winner was Aitutaki Houghton from Kinross Primary School.